Ken Jacobs “Up the Illusion” opening reception, mini interview and the TRUE name of the “wiggle gif” format revealed.. (edit 5/2/23)

 Ken said “fuck that” and went and did it anyway.

-I BELIEVE KEN JACOBS TO BE THE INVENTOR OF THE WIGGLE GIF FORMAT- or he is at the very least, the earliest known practitioner of this format that I am aware of.
+I BELIEVE KEN JACOBS TO BE THE INVENTOR OF THE WIGGLE GIF FORMAT AND THE 3D WIGGLE GIF- he is at the very least, the earliest known practitioner of this format that I am aware of.

-Ken is celebrating his 90th birthday.
-Unless someone can produce a 100 year old person that told their college professor to fuck off and went on to invent a wiggle gif, then that’s the story IM PERSONALLY going to keep surviving down.
+Ken is celebrating his 90th birthday… Unless someone can produce for me a 100 year old artist/filmmaker that told their old college art professor to fuck off 70 years ago and went on to invent a wiggle gif, then that’s the story IM PERSONALLY going to keep surviving down.

-I of course am very familiar with this format and know that even though I’ve been referring to it as the “wiggle gif”, it in fact goes by many, many names.
+Ken Jacobs developed this animated bust format as a format and gives the current modern day wiggle gif format, some roots and history.
+I am very familiar with this format (it’s a subject of my research investigations) and know that even though I’ve been referring to it as the “wiggle gif”, it in fact goes by many, many names.
 It’s recent rise in popularity and it’s obscure and unknown origin has opened up the opportunity for hundreds of modern practitioners and product marketers to claim it by their own given names, which of course is very confusing and has no connection to it’s history or to the cultural heritage surrounding 3D formats.

-The second question I asked Ken, was what is the name HE dubbed this repeated, monocular 3D animation style, now so popularly known as a wiggle gif.
+The second question I asked Ken, was what is the name HE gave to this repeated, monocular 3D animation style- what is now so popularly known as a wiggle gif, animated gif, 3D animated gif, etc..

 His response… “ETERNALISM”